SEND & Inclusion

 • Annual reviews are held for pupils with high needs and those with EHCP plans.

-What expertise and training do the staff who support SEN pupils have?
+What expertise and training do the staff who support SEND pupils have?

 • All staff are trained internally by the SENCO or visiting external professionals.